Powelliphanta superba

 Powelliphanta superba is a species of large, carnivorous land snail in the family Rhytididae, which is endemic to the South Island of New Zealand.
 Five subspecies are recognised, all of which are classified by the New Zealand Department of Conservation as being Nationally Endangered.

+Taxonomy

+Powelliphanta superba was originally described as Paryphanta superba by Arthur William Baden Powell in 1930.
+The paratype specimens are located at Auckland War Memorial Museum.

+There are five subspecies of P. superba: